joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/03/28/opinion/immigrant-plants-ecosystem.html?searchResultPosition=4

 **Inside Myanmar’s Army: ‘They See Protesters as Criminals’**\
 `Four officers spoke about life in the feared Tatmadaw, which has turned its guns on civilians again.
-For most soldiers, one said, “The Tatmadaw is the only world.”`\
+“The Tatmadaw is the only world” for most soldiers, one said.`\
 https://nytimes.com/2021/03/28/world/asia/myanmar-army-protests.html?searchResultPosition=5

 **Journalist Cleared of Defamation Charge Revives India’s #MeToo**\